-You can use replication if you need to read a portion of the key range at a higher rate than Bigtable permits.
+You can use replication if you need to read a portion of the key range at a higher rate than Firestore in Datastore mode permits.
 Using this strategy, you would store N copies of the same entity allowing N times higher rate of reads than supported by a single entity.

-You can use sharding if you need to write to a portion of the key range a a higher rate than Bigtable permits.
+You can use sharding if you need to write to a portion of the key range at a higher rate than Firestore in Datastore mode permits.
 Sharding breaks up an entity into smaller pieces.
-The principles are explained in the sharding counters article.

 Some common mistakes when sharding include: